Yannick Carrasco: Return to Atlético Madrid

 On 31 January 2020, Carrasco returned to Atlético Madrid on loan until the end of the season.
 On 8 September 2020, he rejoined the club on a permanent basis, signing a four-year contract.
 On 21 November 2020, he scored the only goal in a 1–0 victory over Barcelona.

+Al-Shabab

+On 4 September 2023, Carrasco signed a three-year contract with Saudi Pro League club Al-Shabab for a reported fee of €15 million.

 International career

 Carrasco made his senior international debut in March 2015, as a 69th-minute substitute for Marouane Fellaini in a 5–0 win over Cyprus in UEFA Euro 2016 qualification.
 He was named in manager Marc Wilmots' squad for the final tournament.
 On 26 June, in the last 16 in Toulouse, he scored his first international goal to conclude a 4–0 win over Hungary, after replacing Dries Mertens in the second half.

 Carrasco was included in the Belgian squad for the 2018 FIFA World Cup by manager Roberto Martínez.
 He made his debut in the opening group stage victory over Panama and was deployed as an attacking left wing back in a 3–4–3 formation.